 This means that the amount of grip our tires have changes while the weight transfer is occurring, and it is to our benefit to speed up the weight transfer so that we are better able to read the amount of grip we have!
 Furthermore, slower weight transfer means that the car will have a slower reaction time, resulting in poor transient behavior.
 While that is a detriment in any form of racing, it is particularly problematic in transitional elements (slaloms, offsets, etc) which are very common on autocross courses.

-3. Inertia of body roll
+3. Rotational torque of body roll

 This further worsens the reaction time of the vehicle when it comes to changing direction, and is a big reason why (in SCCA autocross) Street Touring vehicles transition so much better that Street class vehicles.
 By lowering the car, using stiffer springs/bars, significantly stiffer shocks, etc, Street Touring vehicles reduce (and slow down) roll, thereby greatly reduce roll inertia, and as a result change direction very quickly.